rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChickenEnchiladaSoup.rst

 Directions
 ----------

-1. Combine 1 1/2 teaspoons paprika, 1 1/2 teaspoons garlic powder,
+1. Mix 1 1/2 teaspoons paprika, 1 1/2 teaspoons garlic powder, cayenne, cumin,
-   cayenne, cumin, onion powder and 1 teaspoon of the salt in a small bowl, mix well.
+   onion powder and 1 teaspoon salt in a small bowl until well combined.
-2. Put chicken in a large zippered bag, and flatten chicken to a wide, even thickness.
+2. Put the chicken in a large zippered bag and flatten to a wide, even thickness.
-3. Heat a cast iron pan to high.
-Lightly oil both sides of chicken, season really well with mix, (turn on your stove fan) and put into the pan.
-   Let cook until dark on both sides, and cooked to 160F - remove, set aside and when cool, dice up.
+3. Heat a cast iron pan to high; lightly oil both sides of the chicken and season really well with the mix.
+Turn on your stove fan, then lay it in the pan and cook until dark on both sides and up to 160F.
+Remove, set aside, and dice once cool.
-4. Heat a tablespoon of oil in a medium pot, and add the onions and jalapenos, stir a couple minutes until just beginning to soften.
-   Stir in the garlic, and when fragrant, add the chili powder, remaining paprika and garlic powder - mix in well.
+4. Heat a tablespoon of oil in a medium pot; add the onions and jalapenos and stir a couple minutes until just softening.
+Stir in the garlic and, when fragrant, add the chili powder, remaining paprika and remaining garlic powder; mix in well.
-5. Add the tomatoes, enchilada sauce and broth - stir well and bring to a boil.
+5. Add the tomatoes, enchilada sauce and broth; stir well and bring to a boil.
-6. Combine masa harina with water in a bowl and stir until smooth, then slowly pour into the bubbling soup - mix well, bring to a simmer and let thicken.
+6. Stir the masa harina with the water in a bowl until smooth, then slowly pour into the bubbling soup; mix well, bring to a simmer and let thicken.
-7. Season to taste with salt & pepper, and serve.
-Put some into a bowl, add a little shredded cheese, some of the chicken diced, avocado, tomatoes, squeeze of lime and finally some crushed tortilla chips for texture.
+7. Season to taste with salt and pepper, then serve.
+Ladle into a bowl and top with a little shredded cheese, some diced chicken, avocado, tomatoes, a squeeze of lime, and finally crushed tortilla chips for texture.